-For our research projects, we’ve worked with the University of Michigan’s School of Information, the University of Florida’s Bob Graham Center for Public Service, and American University’s School of Public Affairs.
+For our research projects, we’ve worked with undergraduate and graduate students from the University of Michigan’s School of Information, the University of Central Florida, Berkeley, the University of Florida’s Bob Graham Center for Public Service, and American University’s School of Public Affairs.

-With the City of Miami, Parks & Recreation Department, FCI is building a historical education app that introduces Floridians to the historic City Cemetary.
+With the City of Miami, Parks & Recreation Department, FCI is building a historical education app that introduces Floridians to the historic City Cemetery.

 One of FCI’s first projects was the Florida Alliance for Response to Epidemics (FARE).